Aryan-Techie/SmartScroll/Readme.md

 - ⚡ **Intuitive scrolling.**
 - 🎯 **Zero conflicts.**
-- 🎵 **Perfect for media dials, control surfaces, and custom keyboards.**
+- 🎛️ **Perfect for Keyboard with Vol. Knob, control surfaces, and custom keyboards.**

 ---